 Currently, the Total Routine Maintenance (TRM) contracts for PGBT are outsourced to Roy Jorgensen Associates, Inc., for the West end of PGBT from IH-20 to Dickerson Parkway and DBI Services, LLC, for the East end of PGBT from Dickerson Parkway to IH-30.
 These are 6-year contracts and are scheduled for completion by October 2025.
-The TRM contract for the Chisholm Trail Parkway (CTP) is being outsourced to DBI Services, Inc. These are 6-year contracts and are scheduled for completion in October 2025.
 The TRM contract for Chisholm Trail Parkway (CTP) is outsourced to DBI Services, Inc. This is a 6-year contract and was executed in August 2017.
 The Mountain Creek Lake Bridge (MCLB) TRM is outsourced to Roy Jorgensen Associates, Inc. This is a 6-year contract that was executed in October 2019.
+The 360T is maintained under a Comprehensive Maintenance Agreement (COMA) with DBI Services, Inc. This is a 5-year contract that began in July 2018.